mitchelldmiller/quick-mail-wp-plugin/readme.txt

 == Changelog ==

+= 3.5.0 =
+* Fixed error where empty message was displayed.
+* Edited PHP to use WordPress Coding Standards.

 = 3.4.4 =
 * Options are saved if plugin is deactivated.
 * Options are deleted if plugin in uninstalled.